jboktor/PD_Metagenomic_Analysis/README.md

 To collate data tables into phlyoseq objects that are used downstream.
   * Run:__create_phyloseq_obj.R__

+### Exploratory-Data-Visualization
+A Shiny Web Application is made available to explore features of interest within this dataset.
+To use this application open the __app.R__ script and run using the green arrow in the top right-hand corner of R-studio.

 ### Metadata-Explained-Variance
 This analysis sources PERMANOVA_Analysis.R which may take a few minutes to complete with permutations = 9,999.